Nested Sequents for Intuitionistic Grammar Logics via Structural Refinement: Introduction

 This paper accomplishes the following: In \sect~\ref{sec:log-prelims}, we define intuitionistic grammar logics, providing a semantics, axiomatizations, and confirming soundness and completeness results.
 We also introduce the grammar-theoretic foundations necessary to define propagation rules.
 In \sect~\ref{sec:labeled-systems}, we define labeled sequent calculi for intuitionistic grammar logics (which generalize Simpson's labeled systems for intuitionistic modal logics characterized by Horn properties~\cite{Sim94}) and provide admissibility, invertibility, and cut-elimination results, which also establishes syntactic cut-elimination for the labeled systems of Simpson mentioned above.
 In Sections~\ref{sec:refinement} and~\ref{sec:nested-calculi}, we demonstrate how to apply the structural refinement method to extract `refined' labeled and analytic nested sequent systems for intuitionistic grammar logics.
-In \sect~\ref{sec:(un)decid}, we leverage our nested and refined labeled systems to show three results: (1) Conservativity: we prove that intuitionistic grammar logics are conservative over intuitionistic modal logics, (2) Undecidability: we prove the undecidability of determining if a formula is a theorem of an arbitrary intuitionistic grammar logic by giving a proof-theoretic reduction of the problem from classical grammar logics, and (3) Decidability: we adapt a method due to Simpson~\cite{Sim94} to our setting, recognizing that a subclass of intuitionistic grammar logics, referred to \emph{simple}, is decidable.
+In \sect~\ref{sec:(un)decid}, we leverage our nested and refined labeled systems to show three results: (1) Conservativity: we prove that intuitionistic grammar logics are conservative over intuitionistic modal logics, (2) Undecidability: we prove the undecidability of determining if a formula is a theorem of an arbitrary intuitionistic grammar logic by giving a proof-theoretic reduction of the problem from classical context-free grammar logics, and (3) Decidability: we adapt a method due to Simpson~\cite{Sim94} to our setting, recognizing that a subclass of intuitionistic grammar logics, referred to \emph{simple}, is decidable.
 Last, \sect~\ref{sec:conclusion} concludes and discusses future work.

 This paper serves as a journal version extending the conference papers~\cite{Lyo21b} and~\cite{Lyo21a}.
 The first conference paper~\cite{Lyo21b} introduces intuitionistic grammar logics and provides sound and complete axiomatizations.
-The second conference paper~\cite{Lyo21a} shows how to derive nested sequent systems for intuitionistic modal logics with seriality and Horn-Scott-Lemmon axioms by means of structural refinement, solving an open problem in~\cite{MarStr14}.
+The second conference paper~\cite{Lyo21a} shows how to derive nested sequent systems for intuitionistic mono-modal logics with seriality and Horn-Scott-Lemmon axioms by means of structural refinement, solving an open problem in~\cite{MarStr14}.
+We note that the work in Sections~\ref{sec:refinement} and~\ref{sec:nested-calculi} significantly generalizes the work in~\cite{Lyo21a} and that all the work in \sect~\ref{sec:(un)decid} is entirely new.